coffeeandsecurity/DakshSCRA/README.md

 What it does:

-- Creates a virtual environment in `venv/`
+- Creates an isolated virtual environment
 - Activates the environment
 - Installs required packages from `requirements.txt`
 - Installs Chromium (required by Playwright for PDF export)